GameMakerDiscord/GMTwitch/README.md

 # GMTwitch
 Lightweight, open source Twitch interface for Game Maker: Studio

-This interface uses only ten scripts, all vanilla code withouth any extensions or included files.
+This interface uses only fourteen scripts, all vanilla code withouth any extensions or included files.

 Using these scripts is simple, as soon as you understand the workflow.
 It's simply:

 **INIT -> REQUEST INFO -> RECEIVE INFO -> UTILIZE INFO**

+**UPDATE:** Added the ability to chat using four new functions described at the bottom of this doc!

 ___